MicrosoftDocs/dynamics-365-project-operations/articles/project-management/update-project.md

 - **Customer**: The company the project will be delivered to.
 - **Calendar template**: The working hours of the project.
 When the field is changed, the entire schedule is recalculated.
 - **Currency**: The currency for the project.
 This field defaults based on the currency defined in the contracting unit.
 When the contracting unit is updated, the field is also updated.
 - **Contracting Unit**: The organizational unit that represents the company group or division that is primarily responsible for winning the sale and managing the delivery of work and services to the customer.
+When the Organzational unit of the Project Manager is undefined, this field defaults to the value defined in the Project Parameters.
 - **Project Manager**: The project team member who has the authority to review and approve time entries and expenses.

 ## Estimate fields